joelpurra/talkie/.github/CONTRIBUTING.md

 ## Have a patch?

+- Translations can be done by editing or adding `messages.json` for the desired locale in the `_locales` directory.
 - Follow [git-flow](http://danielkummer.github.io/git-flow-cheatsheet/) and use the `develop` branch as the base for your patch.
 - All project contributors need to agree to the the [Contributor License Agreement (CLA)](../CLA.md).